BibleTools

 (From Forerunner Commentary)

 Verse 5 is downright alarming.
 How many people of the 2 to 2½ million people who came out of Egypt under Moses made it into the Promised Land?
-Only two, Joshua and Caleb, along with their families, made it.
+Of those aged 20 and older, only two, Joshua and Caleb, along with their families, made it.

 Paul uses vivid terminology.
 He literally says that their bodies were scattered all across the desert.
 They fell aside as they went along the way and did not make it.
 They were buried where they fell.
 The Israelites left a trail of graves all the way from Egypt, through the Sinai, and up into the borders of Israel, the Promised Land.